michaelsams247/Player_Ranking/readme.md

 ### Excel Format
 See `sampleInput.xlsx`
 - Column A is reservered for player name
-- All other columns are for criteria
+- All other columns are for criteria.
+You can add as many criteria as you would like.
+- First row must be criteria name